-IFRS 7 Financial Instruments: Disclosures (Amendment) - Offsetting Financial Assets and Financial Liabilities
+IFRS 7 Financial Instruments: Disclosures (Amendment) - Offsetting Financial Assets and Financial

 The amendment is effective for annual periods beginning on or after 1 January 2013.
-The amendment introduces common disclosure requirements.
-These disclosures would provide users with information that is useful in evaluating the effect or potential effect of netting arrangements on an entity's financial position.
+It requires an entity to disclose information about rights of set-off and related arrangements (e.g., collateral agreements).
+The disclosures would provide users with information that is useful in valuating the effect of netting arrangements on an entity's financial position.
 The amendments to IFRS 7 are to be retrospectively applied.
 The Company is in the process of assessing the impact of the amendment on its financial position or performance.
-This amendment has not yet been endorsed by the EU.